This is a tax on sand, gravel and rock that's either been:

 You must register with HM Revenue and Customs (HMRC) if your business exploits aggregate in the UK, for example if you're a quarry operator.

 Every quarter, you must tell HMRC how much aggregate you've produced or sold.

 How much you pay

 You pay tax of £2 per tonne of sand, gravel or rock.
 You pay less on smaller amounts, eg £1 on half a tonne.
 You still pay tax if you import the materials.

 You can get tax relief if you export aggregates or use them in some industrial or agricultural processes.
-If you don't use the material as aggregate it may be eligible for relief.
+If you do not use the material as aggregate it may be eligible for relief.

-Certain materials are excluded from the tax, eg soil, vegetable or other organic matter.
+Certain materials are excluded from the Aggregates Levy, for example soil, vegetable or other organic matter.

 If you need more help